adamtheturtle/sphinx-confluencebuilder-bridge/README.rst

 ================================

 Extension for Sphinx which enables using directives and roles from `Atlassian® Confluence® Builder for Sphinx <https://sphinxcontrib-confluencebuilder.readthedocs.io>`_ in other Sphinx builders such as HTML.
+This enables you to use HTML builds for easy iteration while developing documentation which is primarily meant for Confluence.

 .. contents::